5 Questions to Ask Yourself Before Getting a Neck Lift

 If desired, slack muscles can be tightened; in some cases, a small section of the platysma muscle may even be removed.
-Once the appropriate work involving the underlying tissues has been completed, the skin will be replaced and pulled taut, and the incisions will be sutured closed.
-Any excess skin will be removed.
+Once the work involving the underlying tissues has been completed, the skin is re-draped and pulled taut, and the incisions are sutured closed.
+Any excess skin is removed.

-Ideal candidates for neck lift surgery are men and women, 40 to 80 years of age, who wish to correct:
+Ideal candidates for a neck lift surgery are men and women, 40 to 80 years of age, who wish to correct:

 - Sun or wind damaged neck skin